Neutral Atom Quantum Computing Hardware: Performance and End-User Perspective: Discussion

 The duration of the gate operations for neutral atoms are in a similar range as for ion traps, but slower than superconducting qubits.
 However, this is compensated by the relatively long coherence times, especially for approaches using nuclear spin qubits such as in Strontium or Ytterbium~\cite{Jenkins_2022, Ma_2022}.
 Moreover, similar to ion traps, the qubits are identical by nature, so no calibration of individual qubits is necessary and the influence of noise is homogeneous across all qubits.

-An important drawback of neutral atom quantum computers are the relatively high error rates in the gate operations.
-Especially ion traps, but also superconducting qubits, currently feature higher two-qubit gate fidelities.
-In view of implementing fault-tolerant codes, the lower gate fidelities also lead to a larger overhead of physical qubits needed for encoding when using neutral atoms~\cite{Suchara_2013}.
-However, as mentioned above, the field is still comparably young and the improvement of the gate fidelities is a prime target for most neutral atom vendors.
-There are no fundamental reasons why the gate fidelities should not reach higher values, as they are mostly limited by technical issues such as finite atomic temperatures and off-resonant laser scattering, as described in Sec.~\ref{sec:challenges}.
+While the error-rates for single-qubit gates are already quite low, the highest two-qubit gate fidelity measured is $\sim 99.5\%$, as shown in Tab.~\ref{tab:Parameters_1}.
+However, this value already surpasses threshold for quantum error correction~\cite{Fowler_2012} and lies in a similar range as for other platforms such as superconducting qubits, while ion traps currently feature higher two-qubit gate fidelities.
+In view of implementing fault-tolerant codes, higher gate fidelities also lead to a reduction of the overhead of physical qubits needed for encoding~\cite{Suchara_2013}.
+As mentioned above, the field is still comparably young and the further improvement of the gate fidelities is a prime target for most neutral atom vendors.
+There are no fundamental reasons why the gate fidelities should not reach higher values, since they are mostly limited by technical issues such as finite atomic temperatures and off-resonant laser scattering, as described in Sec.~\ref{sec:challenges}.

 While the gate operation times are acceptable compared to the decoherence times, the long preparation times prior to computation are another unfavourable factor.
 The rearrangement process will become more complex when scaling to higher numbers of qubits and thus might take even more time.
 Moreover, as opposed to superconducting qubits and other solid state systems, neutral atom qubits are lost after each measurement and the complete preparation process including cooling and rearrangement needs to be repeated over again.
 Nevertheless, there are efforts to improve on these issues: schemes for near-deterministic loading of optical tweezers have been realised in research labs~\cite{Brown_2019, Jenkins_2022, Ma_2022}, to overcome the stochastic nature of the trap loading and to finally supersede the rearrangement process.